 After thieves emptied the box in 2022, it sat unused until 2024, when the local Scouts organization adopted it as an Eagle Scout project.
 They repaired and restocked the box, and organized a successful neighborhood drill that brought people together for the first time.

-The Hub has a dedicated mailing list address and a Google account to store files.
+The Hub has a dedicated discussion mailing list address and a Google account to store files.

 Time Commitment: ~5 hours/month on average (some months are busier…)